tristanpendergrass/idle-game/README.md

 - [ ] Support spell selector on Chores and Hex studying
   - [ ] Design system for what spells can be assigned on what activities
   - [ ] Enable spell selector for Chores/Hexes/Exploring/Enchantment
-- [ ] Refactor Activity stats so skill is a Maybe Skill.
+- [x] Refactor Activity stats so skill is a Maybe Skill.
 Remove skill from combat and exploring activities
+- [x] Refactor for consistent treatment of Kind amongst modules.
+All into one big module called Kind which can't import from anything and can be imported everywhere.
 - [x] Shop Improvements
   - [x] Show price on buy modal
   - [x] Show cost on the Buy button